EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 Cost Optimization for Azure Monitor

-Azure Monitor costs are directly proportional to data ingestion volume.
-Without optimization, monitoring costs can grow unexpectedly as workloads scale.
-EPC Group implements these cost controls for every enterprise deployment:
+Azure Monitor costs grow with data volume.
+EPC Group implements these controls on every enterprise deployment:

-• Data collection rules (filtering): Use DCR transformations to filter unnecessary data at the collection point.
-Drop verbose informational logs, exclude health check endpoints from Application Insights, and filter performance counters to only the metrics you actually monitor.
+• DCR filtering: Drop verbose informational logs and filter performance counters to only the metrics you monitor.
+Reduces ingestion by 30–60%.

-• Basic logs tier: For high-volume tables that are rarely queried (verbose diagnostic logs, container stdout logs), configure the Basic Logs tier at $0.50/GB ingestion (vs. $2.76/GB for Analytics tier).
-Basic Logs have limited KQL capabilities and 8-day retention but are ideal for data that is only queried during troubleshooting.
+• Basic logs tier: For high-volume tables rarely queried (verbose diagnostic logs), use Basic Logs at $0.50/GB vs. $2.76/GB for Analytics tier.
+Limited KQL, 8-day retention, ideal for troubleshooting-only data.

 Partner with EPC Group

-EPC Group was a Microsoft Gold Partner (2003-2022, the oldest in North America), and is currently a Microsoft Solutions Partner with 29 years of enterprise cloud infrastructure expertise.
-Our Azure cloud practice implements comprehensive observability solutions — from Log Analytics workspace architecture and data collection optimization through custom workbook development, alert strategy design, and ongoing monitoring operations.
-We specialize in hybrid enterprise environments where observability must span Azure, on-premises, and multi-cloud workloads.
+EPC Group was a Microsoft Gold Partner (2016 to program retirement, the oldest in North America) and is currently a Microsoft Solutions Partner.
+Our Azure cloud practice implements comprehensive observability from Log Analytics workspace architecture and data collection optimization through custom workbook development, alert strategy design, and ongoing monitoring operations.

 Frequently Asked Questions